Shreya211149/E-commerce-app/README.md

-# 🛒 Shopify | Premium Ecommerce Web App
+# 🛒 Shopingo | Premium Ecommerce Web App

 A full-stack **Ecommerce application** built with **Spring Boot**, **MySQL**, **HTML/CSS/Bootstrap**, and **JavaScript**.
 Users can browse products, manage a cart, and place orders.